sugestio/sugestio-drupal/README.md

 [sugestio-php](http://github.com/sugestio/sugestio-php), an external library for communicating with the webservice.
 [Fivestar](http://drupal.org/project/fivestar) is required if you want to submit voting data.
 See INSTALL.txt for detailed instructions.

+# License

+Reference implementation of a Drupal 6 module for the Sugestio recommendation service Copyright (C) 2010  Sugestio.com

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.